gaycoderprincess/TakaraPlayer/README.md

 Building is done on an Arch Linux system with CLion and vcpkg being used for the build process.

-Before you begin, clone nya_common to a folder next to this one, so it can be found.
+Before you begin, clone nya-common to a folder next to this one, so it can be found.

 Required packages: `mingw-w64-gcc vcpkg`